Highlights for Bimini Top Accessories:

 *Important points: Although plastic bimini top accessories have come a long way in regards to UV degradation, metal is still king.

 Consider buying straps with metal hardware.
-With most online purchases the metal will most likely be nickel plated brass, but that is preferable over plastic.
+With most online purchases the metal will most likely be nickel plated brass, but that is still preferable over plastic.
 We sell all stainless steel!

 Bimini top support poles give a more secure and stable support option with a lower failure rate.
 They also give a great option for storage by allowing you to lay the bimini frame backwards on support poles.
 You can then slip on your bimini top boot and keep your bimini top stored above and out of your way.

-Boat owners who have straps instead of poles support often struggle with where to store their bimini tops.
+Boat owners who have straps instead of pole support often struggle with where to store their bimini tops.
 Changing out a strap system for a pole support system is easy.
-There are many kits available on the web although most, if not all come with plastic fittings.Support Pole kits may contain the following items, again mostly in plastic
+There are many kits available on the web although most, if not all, come with plastic fittings.

 Bimini Top Support Pole Installation Tips

-Why we think our support poles are special:
+Why our support poles are special: